Japanese aircraft carrier Chiyoda: Design

 Chiyoda was designed from the start on the premise that the design from the waterline upwards could be modified to suit a variety of missions.
 The hull and engine design was based on a high speed oiler, with a maximum speed of 20 kn, but the ship was completed as a seaplane tender, with four aircraft catapults for launching seaplanes, and cranes for recovering landed aircraft on her aft deck.

 As designed, Chiyoda carried a complement of Kawanishi E7K Type 94 "Alf" and Nakajima E8N Type 95 "Dave" floatplanes.
 Her armament consisted of four 12.7 cm/40 Type 89 naval guns and twelve Type 96 25 mm AA guns.

 Propulsion was of four boilers, which operated two geared steam turbines providing 56,800 hp and two propellers.
 With two additional diesel engines operating Chiyoda could attain 28.5 kn.

 With the loss of four large aircraft carriers at the Battle of Midway, the Imperial Japanese Navy rushed a project to convert the Chitose-class into light aircraft carriers as partial compensation.
 A wooden 180 × 23 m flight deck was installed, with two elevators.
-The bridge was moved to the front end of the new hangar deck, and the boiler exhaust gases was discharged through pipes to the starboard side below the flight deck, and the diesel engines had smaller, separate smokestacks also on the starboard side.
+The bridge was moved to the front end of the new hangar deck, and the boiler exhaust gases were discharged through pipes to the starboard side below the flight deck, and the diesel engines had smaller, separate smokestacks also on the starboard side.
 As converted, the ship could carry 30 aircraft.